zhemao/zhemao.github.com/_posts/2012-08-20-information-security.markdown

 category: blog
 ---

-## Steps you can take to make your electronic life more secure

 Most of you have probably heard about such recent IT security boondoggles as the server break-ins at LinkedIn and Last.fm as well as the truly disastrous [hijacking](http://www.emptyage.com/post/28679875595/yes-i-was-hacked-hard)